bmerry/sunsniff/README.md

 Create a `[modbus]` section.
 It has the following fields:

-- `device` (required): the serial device.
-Note that Modbus over TCP/IP isn't supported yet.
+- `device` (required): the serial device, or the address for Modbus over TCP in the format host:port (the port is required even when using the Modbus default).
 - `interval` (required): time (in seconds) between samples
 - `baud` (optional): baud rate for the serial port.
 Defaults to 9600.
 - `modbus_id` (optional): Modbus slave number of the inverter.
 Check your